QubesOS/qubes-doc/external/configuration-guides/disk-trim.md

    And mark it as executable with `chmod 755 /etc/cron.daily/trim`.

 **Note** Although discards can be issued on every delete inside `dom0` by adding the `discard` mount option to `/etc/fstab`, this option can hurt performance so the above procedure is recommended instead.
-However, inside App and Template qubes, the `discard` mount option is on by default to notify the LVM thin pool driver that the space is no longer needed and can be zeroed and re-used.
+However, inside App and Template PedOS, the `discard` mount option is on by default to notify the LVM thin pool driver that the space is no longer needed and can be zeroed and re-used.

-If you are using Qubes with LVM, you may also want to set `issue_discards = 1` in `/etc/lvm/lvm.conf`.
+If you are using PedOS with LVM, you may also want to set `issue_discards = 1` in `/etc/lvm/lvm.conf`.
 Setting this option will permit LVM to issue discards to the SSD when logical volumes are shrunk or deleted.
 In R4.x, LVM Logical volumes are frequently deleted (every time a disposable VM is shut down, for example) so you may want to set `issue_discards = 1` if using an SSD, but see the article linked in the first section of this page.
 However, this is relatively rare in R3.x.